richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 </script>
 ```

 The above code will dynamically insert the values in the `dataLayer` for `videoId` and `videoFormat` into the tag, which will pass the data into SnowPlow.
-Note that this will only work if you have setup corresponding macros in GTM for each data point captured in the `dataLayer`, as documented in [section 1.6] (#1.6).
+Note that this will only work if you have setup corresponding macros in GTM for `videoId` and `videoFormat`, as documented in [section 1.6] (#1.6).

 [[/setup-guide/images/gtm/event-tracking-3.JPG]]